ml-and-ml/EPIC-Survival/README.md

   * *Note: We recommend modifying openslide to correct for memory leak issue.
 Please see https://github.com/openslide/openslide-python/issues/24 for more information.*

 ## License
 Unfortunately, due to insitutional guidelines, this project is under the CC-BY-NC 4.0 license.
-See [LICENSE](LICENSE.md) for details. (c) MSK
+See [LICENSE](LICENSE.md) for details. (c) Memorial Sloan Kettering Cancer Center

 ## Cite
 If you find our work useful, please consider citing our [EPIC-Survival Paper](https://openreview.net/pdf?id=JSSwHS_GU63):